 Constant news and other info

-For example, the constant stream of news would worry anybody so think about:
+The constant stream of news would worry anybody, so think about:

 - Limiting how much you watch, read or listen to news that makes you feel anxious and upset.

 - Checking for updates, if you have to, only at certain times of the day, once or twice, say.